mendix/docs/content/best-practices/best-practices-overview/index.md

 Mendix is optimized for the easiest and fastest way to develop and maintain apps that fulfil a business function.

-The [Mendix Evaluation Guide](https://www.mendix.com/evaluation-guide/) provides a great overview of all the possibilities and features in the Mendix Platform, and the [Mendix Reference Guide](/refguide/) explains the product in detail.
+The [Mendix Evaluation Guide](https://www.mendix.com/evaluation-guide/) provides a great overview of all the possibilities and features in the Mendix Platform, the [Mendix Reference Guide](/refguide/) explains the product in detail, and the [Mendix How-to's](/howto/) provide developers with instructions on how to do things in Mendix.

 With the **Best Practices** documentation, we want to share information on how to approach typical challenges and solve specific use cases.
-This documentation is written by experts in the field, and sometimes it refers to real product examples available in the [Mendix App Store](https://appstore.home.mendix.com).
+We will be looking at different solution options that may be valid under certain circumstances.

-While there are many ways to solve problems, we do not suggest that these are the only ways.
-We want to present ideas on how to realize solutions that are stable and easy to maintain in areas such as [architecture](../architecture/index), UX & design thinking, DevOps & Agile, and quality assurance.
+This documentation is written by Mendix employees, and sometimes it refers to real product examples available in the [Mendix App Store](https://appstore.home.mendix.com).

 ### 1.1 About Best Practices